parakalan/parakalan.github.io/_posts/2025-07-25-blue-pot-problem.md

 Sounds like a pedantic question, right?
 Like asking whether you're eating "fried rice" or "friedrice"—who cares about the spacing?

-But this distinction sparked a sophisticated theological debate in southern India that is supposed to shape how people understand their relationship with the divine.
+But this distinction sparked a sophisticated theological debate in southern India that has shaped how people understand their relationship with the divine.

-In my [previous post](https://sudhar.xyz/vishishtadvaita-and-dvaita), I explored the fundamental differences between Visishtadvaita and Dvaita philosophy - starting from how they forked off Advaita.
-In this post, I talk about a subtler disagreement that reveals something fascinating about how theological anxiety drives philosophical innovation.
+In my [previous post](https://sudhar.xyz/vishishtadvaita-and-dvaita), I explored the fundamental differences between Vishishtadvaita and Dvaita philosophy - starting from how they forked off Advaita.
+In this post, I explore a subtler disagreement that reveals something fascinating about how theological anxiety drives philosophical innovation.

 ## The Question That Matters